-Tier 1 synchronized reserve is awarded credits under two circumstances.
-The first is in response to a spinning event.
-The second is during intervals outside of a spinning event during which the non-synchronized reserve market clearing price is above \$0 and the unit is included in the estimated tier 1 MW.
+Tier 1 synchronized reserve was awarded credits under two circumstances.
+The first was in response to a spinning event.
+The second was during intervals outside of a spinning event during which the non-synchronized reserve market clearing price was above \$0 and the unit was included in the estimated tier 1 MW.

-In response to a spinning event, all resources (except scheduled tier 2 resources) are paid for increasing output (or reducing load for demand response) at the rate of \$50 per MWh in addition to LMP during intervals in which the non-synchronized reserve market clearing price is \$0.46 This is the synchronized energy premium price.
+In response to a spinning event, all resources (except scheduled tier 2 resources) were paid for increasing output (or reducing load for demand response) at the rate of \$50 per MWh in addition to LMP during intervals in which the non-synchronized reserve market clearing price was \$0.46 This was the synchronized energy premium price.
 Spinning event response is calculated as the highest output between 9 minutes and 11 minutes after the event is declared minus the lowest output between one minute before and one minute after the event is declared.
 Generator outputs are measured and reported to PJM every four seconds via SCADA.
-Total response credited to a resource is capped at 110 percent of estimated capability.
-As a result, spinning event response involves more MW response than the original estimate of tier 1.
-Many resources that are not included in PJM's estimate of tier 1 nevertheless respond to spinning events and in accordance with the PJM Tariff are paid the synchronized energy premium price.
-This can include incidental response from nuclear units or steam turbines running at maximum output.
-Tier 1 synchronized reserves that is part of the estimate when there is no spinning event is also credited for its full estimated MW whenever the nonsynchronized reserve market clearing price is above \$0.
+Total response credited to a resource was capped at 110 percent of estimated capability.
+As a result, spinning event response involved more MW response than the original estimate of tier 1.
+Many resources that were not included in PJM's estimate of tier 1 nevertheless responded to spinning events and in accordance with the PJM Tariff were paid the synchronized energy premium price.
+This included incidental response from nuclear units or steam turbines running at maximum output.
+Tier 1 synchronized reserve that was part of the estimate when there was no spinning event was also credited for its full estimated MW whenever the nonsynchronized reserve market clearing price was above \$0.